Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Shader-Graph-Asset-Types.md

 </table>

-## Built-in Render Pipeline Shader Graphs
+## Built-In Render Pipeline Shader Graphs

-The Built-in Render Pipeline is the default render pipeline in the Unity Editor.
+The Built-In Render Pipeline is the default render pipeline in the Unity Editor.
+It's a general-purpose renderer that has limited options for customization.
+For more information about using the Built-In Render Pipeline, see [Using the Built-In Render Pipeline](https://docs.unity3d.com/Manual/built-in-render-pipeline.html) in the Unity User Manual.

-The following Shader Graphs have the Built-in Render Pipeline configured as an Active Target in the Graph Inspector.
+The following Shader Graphs have the Built-In Render Pipeline configured as an Active Target in the Graph Inspector:

 <table>
 <thead>